Distance

 Cosine Distance

-The Cosine Distance measures diversity by calculating the cosine similarity between the vectors representing individuals.
-This is particularly useful for:
+The Cosine Distance measures diversity by calculating the cosine of the angle between two vectors of gene values, which is particularly useful for:

 - High-dimensional spaces